Evje og Hornnes: Geography

 Evje og Hornnes is bordered by the municipalities of Bygland and Froland to the northeast and by Birkenes and Iveland to the southeast.
 To the west it is bounded by Åseral and Lyngdal and to the south by Lindesnes and Vennesla municipalities.

 The Otra river which flows through Evje og Hornnes is the largest river in the Sørlandet district.
 It flows from the Setesdalsheiene mountains to the north in Bykle municipality down to the municipality of Kristiansand in the south.
 The lake Kilefjorden is part of the Otra river, along the southern part of the municipality.

 The lake Gyvatn is located along the border with Bygland and Åseral.
 The lake Høvringsvatnet is located about 10 km northeast of the municipal center of Evje.
 The lake Byglandsfjorden has its southernmost point in the northern part of the municipality.

 Government

-All municipalities in Norway, including Evje og Hornnes, are responsible for primary education (through 10th grade), outpatient health services, senior-citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Agder District Court and the Agder Court of Appeal.
+Evje og Hornnes Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Agder District Court and the Agder Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Evje og Hornnes is made up of 21 representatives, which are elected to every 4 years.
-Currently, the party breakdown is as follows:
+The municipal council (Kommunestyre) of Evje og Hornnes is made up of 21 representatives that are elected to four year terms.
+The tables below show the current and historical composition of the council by political party.

+Mayors

+The mayors (ordfører) of Evje og Hornnes: